UEFA Youth League domestic champions path latest | UEFA Youth League

 Article body

-The UEFA Youth League domestic champions path began on Tuesday with holders AZ Alkmaar starting their title defence in record-breaking form.
+The UEFA Youth League domestic champions path began with holders AZ Alkmaar starting their title defence in record-breaking form as the first round first legs were played.

 The path contains the domestic youth champions of the 32 highest-ranked associations whose domestic youth champions' senior teams did not qualify for the UEFA Champions League group stage (and therefore are in the Champions League path group stage).
 They play in two rounds of home-and-away ties, with both stages already drawn.

-Last season AZ became only the second club to win from this path, and they started their bid to repeat the feat with a competition-record margin of victory as the first round first legs began, with most ties commencing on Wednesday.
-One of the returns is on Sunday, while the rest are three weeks after the first legs.
+Last season AZ became only the second club to win from this path, and they started their bid to repeat the feat with a competition-record margin of victory, putting 12 goals without reply past Klaipėda of Lithuania.
+HJK Helsinki made history themselves as the first team from Finland to win a match in this competition, 4-1 at Malmö, while Famalicão, in their debut UEFA tie at any level, were denied victory by a late two-goal comeback from domestic champions path specialists Midtjylland, who had only lost one of 20 previous matches in these rounds.

+There were wins for UEFA Youth League debutants Mainz and Partizan, while newcomers Sarajevo draw 1-1 with last season's quarter-finalists Ruh Lviv.
+One of the second legs is on Sunday, while the rest are on 24 and 25 October.

 The eight eventual domestic champions path second-round winners in November will then host the eight Champions League path group runners-up in February's play-off round.
 The eight play-off winners will join the eight group winners in the round of 16, with the one-legged knockout phase leading to a one-venue four-team final tournament in April.